sparthib/Pruning/README.md

 # Pruning
-Notes about pruning neural networks
+Notes and experiments about pruning neural networks.